vyp/dots/readme.md

 essentially 'modernized' version of Vi, which I have as my `$EDTIOR`.

 But text editing is only so much in my typical workflow, so Vim is not enough.
-**[Emacs]** is a text editor created by the great Dr. Richard Stallman that can do a lot more than just text editing, and as such is perfect for providing an integrated keyboard-controlled environment for many things not limited to just text editing.
-However, it makes extensive use of chorded keybindings. 😕
+**[Emacs]** is a text editor created by Dr. Richard Stallman that can do a lot more than just text editing, and as such is perfect for providing an integrated keyboard-controlled environment for many things not limited to just text editing.
+However, it makes extended use of chorded keybindings by default. 😕

 But not to worry!
-The great Dr. Richard Stallman made emacs so powerful that, unbeknownst to him, it could emulate just about all of vim.. before vim was even created!
+Dr. Richard Stallman made emacs so powerful that, unbeknownst to him, it could emulate just about all of vim.. before vim was even created!
 And that's exactly what **[@epsil]** did when he created **[Evil mode]**.
-So I actually use emacs as my *real* `$EDITOR`, because it does vim better than vim! 😈
+So I actually use emacs as my *real* `$EDITOR`, because it does a better job of being vim than vim itself! 😈

 [Bill Joy]:      https://en.wikipedia.org/wiki/Bill_Joy
 [@brammool]:     https://github.com/brammool